BK-Chris/AppTester/README.md

 ---

-**Known problems / need to done**

-- If an item is deleted from the I/O list, the preview is also reset to default.
-- Option to delete the entire list.

 **Future improvements**

-- Solving known problems.
 - Implementing disable for Run Tests button based on build success of the choosen solution.
 - More separated styles, including unique disabled button style.
 - Separate class for I/O files to apply DRY principles.